Nolte: 53 Greatest Movies of the 21st Century… So Far (13-6)

 Jessica Chastain is simply outstanding as Maya, the fictional CIA analyst who acts as a composite character for the women screenwriter Mark Boal discovered had played a leading role in this decade-long hunt.

 Maya is no Mary Sue.
 When we meet her, she’s unsure, tentative, out of her element.
 Over time, though, over many years, her learning curve kicks in and then her instincts.
 And despite all those setbacks and push-backs from the suits, through sheer will, intelligence, and an ever-growing passion to see the job through, she earns our respect.
-Not because she’s a woman; but because she’s damn good at what she does and willing to lay it on the line.
+Not because she’s a woman; but because she’s good at what she does and lays it on the line.

 So when she tells CIA Director Leon Panetta “I’m the motherfucker that found this place,” she’s earned that right.
 It’s not a feminist moment.
 It’s not a respect-the-vagina moment.
 It’s not a blow against the patriarchy.
-This is a fellow human being , who all on her own, pushed a boulder up a mountain to get into this room; and whether she’s wrong or right, whether this ends in triumph or disaster, she’s the motherfucker.
+This is a fellow human being, who all on her own, pushed a boulder up a mountain to get into this room; and whether she’s wrong or right, whether this ends in triumph or disaster, she’s the motherfucker.

 My favorite moment is just before the raid.
 Maya doesn’t think much of the SEALs tasked with the job.

-“Quite frankly,” she hisses at one of them.
-“I didn’t even want to use you guys, with your dip and velcro and all your gear bullshit.
+“Quite frankly,” she hisses at one of them, “I didn’t even want to use you guys, with your dip and velcro and all your gear bullshit.
 I wanted to drop a bomb.”
 Then…

 She gets The Call.
 The raid is a go.
 Tonight.
-Without saying a word, Maya hangs up the phone and looks at the men and their “dip” and their “velco” and their “gear bullshit” and for the first time sees them for who they really are — that rare breed of man willing to die for another.
+Without saying a word Maya hangs up the phone and looks at the men and their “dip” and their “velco” and their “gear bullshit” and for the first time sees them for who they really are — that rare breed of man willing to die for another.

 What a thing for a Hollywood movie to do, for a female filmmaker to do…